s2tephen/subject-evals/README.md

 # MIT Subject Evaluations scraper

-Simple scraper for MIT Subject Evaluations listings built with [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/bs3/documentation.html).
+Simple scraper for MIT Subject Evaluations built with [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/bs3/documentation.html).
 Tested in Python 2.7.2.

 ## Setup
 Clone this repo and create a file named `login.py` in your local directory.
 It should look like this: